kerimsabic/RubiconTest/README.md

 # React + TypeScript + Vite

+In order to run the project just run this command: npm i Create data.ts file inside the src/utils folder.
+Insite the data.ts file create 2 variables: export const API = 'put your api token from the themoviedb.org' export const BearerToken = 'put your Bearer token from the themoviedb.org'

+You can fint both on this link: https://www.themoviedb.org/settings/api, you will need to log in or create an account!
+To start the page, just run this command: npm run dev Page shoud be up now!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: